Anemometers

 sound waves they generate have to fight against the wind to reach

-An ultrasound anemometer has two or three pairs of sound transmitters and
+An ultrasonic anemometer has two or three pairs of sound transmitters and

 receivers mounted at right angles to one another.
 Stand it in the wind and each